bartbartelds/obsidian-writing/_work/setting/NNY.md

 New New York - NNY for short - is what remains of the greatest city on earth after a string of calamitous natural disasters and the splintering of the www at the end of the 21st century.

 At its zenith, around 2050, the city had grown into a sprawling metropolis, spanning from Staten Island and Brunswick in the south to Elmsford and New City in the north; from Long Island in the east to Morristown in the west.
+Due to the ever growing demand for residential development in the area, two ambitious reclaiming projects were started in '52.
+The